Karma: In Jainism

 In Jainism, karma conveys a totally different meaning from that commonly understood in Hindu philosophy and western civilization.
-Jain philosophy is the one of the oldest Indian philosophy that completely separates body (matter) from the soul (pure consciousness).
+Jain philosophy is one of the oldest Indian philosophy that completely separates body (matter) from the soul (pure consciousness).
 In Jainism, karma is referred to as karmic dirt, as it consists of very subtle particles of matter that pervade the entire universe.
 Karmas are attracted to the karmic field of a soul due to vibrations created by activities of mind, speech, and body as well as various mental dispositions.
 Hence the karmas are the subtle matter surrounding the consciousness of a soul.
 When these two components (consciousness and karma) interact, we experience the life we know at present.
 Jain texts expound that seven tattvas (truths or fundamentals) constitute reality.
 These are: